mainwp/mainwp/readme.txt

 With the MainWP Client Management feature, you can create new profiles for your clients, add their contact person details, map websites to specific clients, add tags, suspend clients, and much more!

-Have a look at how you can [easily manage your clients](https://kb.mainwp.com/docs/manage-clients/).
+Take a look at how you can [easily manage your clients](https://kb.mainwp.com/docs/manage-clients/).

 = – One-Click Login to wp-admin =